 If you’re looking for the best beaches in Colombia and in Cartagena, you’re in the right place.
 They’re on the Colombian Caribbean coast and only one hour from the heart of Cartagena.

+Be sure to have your beach gear.
 There’s an island for everyone.
 Whether it be Playa Blanca, or sneaking off to Isla del Pirata.